 - Patrol

-- Bicycle patrol in the Old Town area and City Park
+- o Bicycle patrol in the Old Town area and City Park

 - Foot patrol on Main Street

 - Reserve Officer program which provides cost-effective additional staffing for special events and peak periods

 - Traffic: which includes enforcement, education and public awareness programs, such as:

 - Accident investigations

 - Motorcycle traffic enforcement and escort

-- Visual speed trailers (four total)
+- Visual speed trailers

-- Daily traffic updates to the local radio station
+- Timely traffic updates to the local radio station

 - Neighborhood Traffic Speed Watch program

 - Youth programs

 - School Resource Officer (SRO)

 - o DARE

-- School tutoring program at McPolin Elementary School

 - Big Brothers/Big Sisters program

-ESERVE PROGRAM: Park City has unique needs in law enforcement.
-As a resort community with several destination facilities and a growing number of permanent and part-time residents, we have the challenge of making visitors feel welcome and residents feel safe and secure.
+resort community with several destination facilities and a growing number of permanent and part-time residents, we have the challenge of making visitors feel welcome and residents feel safe and secure.
 Utilizing well-trained, part-time reserve officers makes it possible for the department to increase its force with highly trained officers when needed, especially important during the frequent special events.